Demobilization of United States Armed Forces after World War II: Germany surrenders

-On May 10, 1945, two days after the unconditional surrender of Germany to the allies on V-E Day, the War Department announced a point system for the demobilization and discharge of Army and Army Air Force enlisted personnel.
+On May 10, 1945, two days after the unconditional surrender of Germany to the Allies on V-E Day, the War Department announced a point system for the demobilization and discharge of Army and Army Air Force enlisted personnel.
 The point system, called the Adjusted Service Rating Score, had the objective of achieving equity in the demobilization.
 Soldiers were given one point for each month of military service and one additional point was given for each month of overseas service.
 Each battle star or decoration earned a soldier 5 points.
 Soldiers were awarded 12 points per dependent child up to a maximum of three children.
-A total of 85 points was needed for eligibility.
+Initially, a total of 85 points was needed for eligibility.
 Soldiers who had earned that number of points were to be demobilized as soon as transport back to the United States was available.
 Women in the Women's Army Corps (WACs) were eligible for demobilization with 44 points.

 The War Department initially projected demobilizing 2 million soldiers in the 12 months following the victory in Europe: 50 percent of this total were in Europe, 33 percent in the Pacific, and 17 percent had already returned to the US after an overseas assignment.
 The Navy, including the Marine Corps, postponed demobilization until the defeat of Japan.
 The great majority of Navy and Marine Corps personnel were located in the Pacific region.
 Some soldiers in designated specialties were declared ineligible for demobilization despite having accumulated 85 points.
 Officers were not initially included in the point system for demobilization.